puzpuzpuz/questdb.io/docs/get-started/learn-more.md

 - [Symbol](/docs/concept/symbol/): A data type designed for frequently used string values
-- [Commit lag](/docs/guides/out-of-order-commit-lag/): A guide on out-of-order data ingestion and associated configuration parameters
 - [SQL extensions](/docs/concept/sql-extensions/): A guide to special QuestDB SQL keywords and syntax designed for time-series data
 - [Designated timestamp](/docs/concept/designated-timestamp/) and